paralleldrive/riteway/README.md

 # RITEway

-Unit tests that always supply a good bug report when they fail.
+Test assertions that always supply a good bug report when they fail.

 * **R**eadable
 * **I**solated/**I**ntegrated